 7 Things You Should Never Say To An Ex, No Matter How Hard It Is To Bite Your Tongue

 After a relationship ends, especially if it's a messy breakup, there are inevitably things that you're dying to say to your ex.
 Whether it's telling them how much you miss them, or rehashing the problems in your relationship for the zillionth time, you've gotta commit yourself to keeping your mouth shut.
-Yes, it's frustrating as hell, and takes willpower of heroic proportions, but there are certain things that you should never, ever say to an ex.
+Yes, it's frustrating as hell, and takes willpower of heroic proportions, but there are certain things that you should never say to an ex.

 According to Dr. Megan Flemming, a sex and relationships expert based in New York City, our desire to reach out to an ex can be for any number of reasons.
 Is it for connection?
 Is it to blow them off?
 Is it to make the person feel bad?
 No matter what our reasoning, it's important to be clear with ourselves (and our exes) about what the intentions are.
 To help you both move on, it's best to bite your tongue in most cases.